Bench Dips: How To Do, Muscles Worked and Form

 Add bench dips to an upper-body workout to target your chest and triceps.
 Continue to inch your feet out week after week, progressing to more advanced variations to challenge yourself.

-Does bench dips work lower chest
+Do bench dips work the lower chest?

 The Bench Dip is a great exercise for building the triceps, the lower chest, and the front of the shoulders.